SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 ### Hardware Requirements

 - A Windows PC.
-- 802.11 ax/b/g/n Access point - For Signaling mode or End to End mode testing.
+- 802.11 ax/b/g/n access point - For Signaling mode or End-to-End mode testing.
-- Spectrum Analyzer for TX RF measurement(PER-TX) - For Non -signaling mode testing.
+- Spectrum Analyzer for TX RF measurement (PER-TX) - For Non -signaling mode testing.
-- Signal Generator for RX RF measurement (PER_RX) - For Non -signaling mode testing.
+- Signal Generator for RX RF measurement (PER_RX) - For Non-signaling mode testing.
 - A Micro-coaxial connector plug to SMA-female cable (RF connector) for connecting the U.Fl port of the Si917 radio board to the Spectrum Analyzer or Signal Generator.
 - **SoC Mode**:
   - Standalone
-    - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
+    - BRD4002A Wireless Pro Kit Mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
       - BRD4339B [SiWx917-RB4339B]